Mazamars312/Analogue-Amiga/README.md

 * Connected to the core via a 16bit HPS Bus
 * Two timers - one for interrupts and the other for user timing.
 * Currently, 32K of memory/ram for the MPU's program (Will be set to 16K for a smaller footprint)
-* A 2Kbyte swap buffer for both the APF and MPU to do transfers
+* A 8Kbyte swap buffer for both the APF and MPU to do transfers

 ## In the future:
 * A separate GitHub for the MPU and the APF framework for other developers to use soon with documentation and how to build with it.

-## I have selected a disk that is taking some time to load?

-* So it could be due to the game loading still.
-That's what that excellent green indicator at the top left-hand side is for :-)
-* Try only using one disk drive - I have found that some games don't like having more than one floppy drive unless those drive a operating too.
-* I need to build double buffering in the code, as I will use the APF target bus commands to transfer DMA data while processing data to the core simultaneously.
-Right now, these are two concurrent processes so this does cause some slow down
+* This has been released for others to have a go with it now.

+## How did you speed up load times

+* Through talking to the Analogue Techs, it is faster to buffer more data and have that ready for the core to use then smaller 512 chunks that the orginal code would do.

 ## Why are some of the resolutions not correct?

-* I need to see the standard resolutions to ensure the scaler will work correctly - Interlacing is one thing I need to build up.
+* I need to see the standard resolutions to ensure the scaler will work correctly
 * Due to memory access, the RTG resolutions will not work on this right now.

 ## I have game X that does not work!!!